Hurrian language: Suffixaufnahme

 One prominent feature of Hurrian is the phenomenon of Suffixaufnahme, or suffix absorption, which it shares with Urartian and the geographically proximate Kartvelian languages.
 In this process, the dependent modifiers of a noun share the noun's case suffixes.
 Between the suffix of the dependent noun and the case ending comes the article, which agrees with the referent in number, for example, with an adjective:

-Suffixaufnahme also occurs with other modifiers, such as a noun in the genitive modifying another noun, in which case the following nouns takes a possessive pronoun.
+Suffixaufnahme also occurs with other modifiers, such as a noun in the genitive modifying another noun, in which case the following noun takes a possessive pronoun.

 The phenomenon is also found when the head noun is in the locative, instrumental or equative.
 In the absolutive singular, Suffixaufnahme would be meaningless, as the case and number are unmarked.
 When more than two genitives occur, they are merged, so Suffixaufnahme only occurs on the innermost genitive, as in the following example:

 Verbal morphology

 The verbal morphology of Hurrian is extremely complex, but it is constructed only through the affixation of suffixes (indicated by '-') and clitics (indicated by '=').
 Hurrian clitics stand for unique words, but are attached to other words as though they were suffixes.
 Transitivity and intransitivity are clearly indicated in the morphology; only transitive verbs take endings that agree with the person and number of their subject.
 The direct object and intransitive subject, when they are not represented by an independent noun, are expressed through the use of clitics, or pronouns (see below).
 Moreover, suffixes can be added to the verb stem that modify its meaning, including valency-changing morphemes such as -an(n)-- (causative), -ant (applicative) and -ukar (reciprocative).
 The meanings of many such suffixes have yet to be decoded.

 The "morpheme chain" of the verb is as follows: